DolfeLive/POYIgMM/README.md

 # FORKED FROM https://github.com/KinexDev/Poky-Mod-Manager

+I will try to keep this as compatible with old mods as possible

 # Poky Mod Manager
 Poky is a simple mod manager for peaks of yore made in bepinex, it allows enabling, disabling and configurating mods easily.